rogerscl116/work-day-scheduler/README.md

 # work-day-scheduler
-a calendar application that allows a user to save events for each hour of the day
+A calendar application that allows a user to save events for each hour of the day